Admissible Hermitian-Yang-Mills connections over normal varieties: Introduction

 \begin{rmk} \begin{itemize} \item For the full Hitchin-Kobayashi correspondence over general normal varieties, given the singular Donaldson-Uhlenbeck-Yau theorem above, the essential difficulty lies in proving an admissible Hermitian-Yang-Mills connection defines a coherent reflexive sheaf.
 More precisely, one needs to construct enough sections of the sheaf across the singular set.

 \item This statement is only on the set level.
-It seems to the author that an improved map such as an \emph{analytic} isomorphism as the smooth case is very subtle due to the appearance of essential singularities of the base.
-For example, near the essential singularities, it involves subtle analysis to make sense of a reasonably good moduli space of the analytic solutions.
+It seems to the author that an improved map such as an \emph{analytic} isomorphism as the smooth case is very subtle near singularities of the base.
+For example, near the singularities, it involves subtle analysis to make sense of a reasonably good moduli space of the analytic solutions.
 In the normal surface case, as pointed out by Donaldson, this could be related to \cite{Donaldson:02}.
 We leave this for future work.

 \end{itemize} \end{rmk}